shinspiegel/playground/godot/godot_4/2023/tournament_at_adashi_school/game_design_document.md

 ## Protagonist

 The protagonist will be an blank character.
-Should be able to portrait the character as male/female without hard
+Should be able to portrait the character as male/female

 ## NPC's